alohane/XrayR_autoWithoutDomain/README.md

 # XRayR Installer Without a Domain

-Run the installer using this command: bash <(curl -Ls https://tuliphigh.co.za/install.sh)
+Run the installer using this command: "bash <(curl -Ls https://tuliphigh.co.za/install.sh)"